H.O.P.E. P.A.C.T. Schedule – Please call 419-424-7818 to register

 July 1, 2012

-he Hancock County Common Pleas Court will be giving a “facelift” to its divorce/dissolution educational programs provided to Hancock County families.
+Divorce/dissolution educational programs are provided to Hancock County families.
 Helping Ourselves through Parenting Education (H.O.P.E.), mandatory for all families seeking termination of marriage, is an educational program that provides parents and children information on the effects of divorce on the family.
 In an effort to improve access and provide effective family programming, the Court collaborated with Family Resource Center.
-As a result of the collaboration, the program will now be offered on a Saturday morning and a Tuesday evening each month, a new curriculum has been selected for parents and children, and a separate program has been created called P.A.C.T.
+As a result of the collaboration, the program is offered on a Saturday morning and a Tuesday evening each month.
+A separate program has been created called P.A.C.T.
 (Parents Addressing Conflict through Training) for those families that have already attended the H.O.P.E.
 Program and are back in court seeking modification of residential parent or parenting time.
-The new programming and hours will be offered commencing July 1.2012 and will continue to be held at the Hancock County Courthouse.
+The programs are held at the Hancock County Courthouse.
 The Court is pleased to be able to offer improved educational services with enhanced access to Hancock County families struggling through divorce.

-YOU MUST REGISTER TO ATTEND A CLASS AND MAY BE TURNED AWAY IF YOU ARE NOT REGISTERED.
+YOU MUST REGISTER TO ATTEND A CLASS AND WILL BE TURNED AWAY IF YOU ARE NOT REGISTERED.
 CALL 419-424-7818 TO REGISTER FOR THE REQUIRED CLASS.

 Helping Ourselves through Parenting Education (H.O.P.E.) is a 2.5-hour educational program that provides information to parents and children on the effects of divorce on the family.
 The Court has collaborated and contracted with Family Resource Center to provide an updated evidence-based curriculum to families with minor children who are seeking divorce or dissolution of marriage.
 The groups are facilitated by Family Resource Family Educators and the Goals Include: